 Find an activity you can do regularly.
 You can take part in a team sport, attend classes at a leisure centre, or just be more active in your daily routine by walking or cycling instead of travelling by car or public transport.

-If you like walking, visit the Walking for Health website to find a walking group near you.
-Walking for Health groups can support people who have health problems, including mental health conditions.
+If you like walking, groups such as Ramblers Wellbeing Walks can support people who have health problems, including mental health conditions.

 Exercise on prescription